 Hi, my name is Su.
-I am an experienced and qualified counsellor and psychotherapist working close to central Wakefield, with easy access from the town centre, M1, A638 and A642 and my office offers free parking.
+I am an experienced and qualified counsellor and psychotherapist located in a professional office in Horbury, Wakefield, with easy access from Wakefield town centre, M1 at Jnc 40, Ossett, Dewsbury, Huddersfield and Leeds.
+My office base offers free visitor parking spaces.

 I work with adults to improve and change their relationships - whether that is with a romantic partner, a relative or friend, their families, their interactions at work, and, most especially, their relationship with themselves - the relationship we are involved with 24/7.